 Set up a Jewellery Blog

-Blogs represent a valuable asset for jewelry retailers looking to improve SEO performance.
+Blogs represent a valuable asset for jewellery retailers looking to improve SEO performance.

 The vast majority of jewellery customers spend hours researching a jewellery purchase before they walk into a jewellery store or purchase jewellery online.
 The key to your blog is to convert these researchers into online buyers.
 Publishing helpful, informative content allows brands to target informational queries, demonstrate EEAT and naturally incorporate keywords that might not fit on product pages.